 At present, the government’s progressive export taxes on CPO and its derivatives help retain the raw material for local refiners.However, many planters complain because the funds are not channeled to assist the further development of the industry.

 Palm oil is the second top contributor to total exports in Southeast Asia’s largest economy, after coal.
 It contributed $19.22 billion, or 10.53 percent, to the country’s total exports of $182.57 billion last year.

-If you wanna to get more details about RI Needs Special Body to Tackle Rising Palm Oil Challenges or the cost of related cooking oil machines , you can send E-mail to email@example.com.
+If you wanna to get more details about RI Needs Special Body to Tackle Rising Palm Oil Challenges you can send E-mail to firstname.lastname@example.org.
 You can consult our professional engineer and specialized sales team with leave a message in below form.We will contact with you ASAP.You also can visit our factory in Henan,China.Get Detailed address.